grauds/clematis.doc/docs/clematis-explained/data-querying/money-tracker.md

 ````
 The base class is responsible for dealing with other resources and collection of
-resources relations during data exchange behind the scenes.
+resource relations during data exchange behind the scenes.

 ## The Service Layer

-It is enough to have a special decorator for a class to become a service, the main
+It is enough to have a special decorator for a class to become a service; the main
 condition is that the future service has to be injectable:

 ````typescript title="apps/money-tracker-ui/src/app/about/about.component.ts"